On knot types of clean Lagrangian intersections in $T^*\mathbb{R}^3$: SFT for Lagrangian cobordisms

 \section{SFT for Lagrangian cobordisms}

-In this section, assuming several conditions, we first introduce the Chekanov-Eliashberg DGA of a Legendrian submanifold $\Lambda$ in a contact manifold with coefficient in the group ring $\Z[H_1(\Lambda)]$, referring to \cite{EES-R, EES-ori, EES} and \cite{DR}.
+In this section, assuming several conditions, we introduce the Chekanov-Eliashberg DGA of a Legendrian submanifold $\Lambda$ in a contact manifold with coefficients in the group ring $\Z[H_1(\Lambda)]$.
+We refer to \cite{DR, EES-R, EES-ori, EES}.
 We then define a DGA map which is associated to an exact Lagrangian cobordism between two Legendrain submanifolds.
-To define the DGA map over the integral group ring, we will discuss the orientations of the moduli spaces

-\begin{rem} The lift of the DGA maps over $\Z/2$ to the ones over $\Z$ was done in \cite{K} by proving the coherence of orientations of the moduli spaces.
-We reprove this result using the conventions of signs of \cite{EES, EES-ori} (c.f.
-Subsection \ref{subsec-convention}), which are different from those of \cite{K}.
-This is because we will later apply the results about the DGAs using the former conventions. \end{rem}
+Some technical details, especially on the orientations of moduli spaces, are left to Appendix \ref{sec-proof}.